apache/couchdb-nano/README.md

 There are three ways to start listening to the changes feed:

 1. `changesReader.start()` - to listen to changes indefinitely by repeated "long poll" requests.
-This mode continues to poll for changes forever.
+This mode continues to poll for changes until `changesReader.stop()` is called, at which point any active long poll will be canceled.
 2. `changesReader.get()` - to listen to changes until the end of the changes feed is reached, by repeated "long poll" requests.
 Once a response with zero changes is received, the 'end' event will indicate the end of the changes and polling will stop.
 3. `changesReader.spool()` - listen to changes in one long HTTP request. (as opposed to repeated round trips) - spool is faster but less reliable.